tomasaalima/Adopt/README.md

 # adopt
-animal adoption site for validation of learning
+Animal adoption site for validation of learning